MTietze/data_wrangler/Readme.md

  * columns: list of columns

  #### Columns
- Each column config represents a column in the generated csv file.
+ Each column config represents a column in the generated CSV file.
 They will appear in the same order as in the columns list.
  ##### CAUTION: "__row_number" is a protected column name, and should not be used as an input or output key.
 * output_key: Output column header
 * input_key (O): Input column header.
 Provides initial output value if specified.